 The market is a must on Saturday not only to buy fresh fish and vegetabels but to people watch too!

 The weather in Tavira is pretty hot in July/August, to catch the breeze there is always the beach, the top decking at the house! or the hammock!
-The Algarve is famous for its year round sunshine, it does rain sometimes and sometimes pretty hard but usually never in the summer.
+The Algarve is famous for its year round sunshine, it does rain sometimes but usually never in the summer.
 Saying that we have sat outside for breakfast in January many times!